Sunday, July 7, 2013

 This session is designed to "jump start" the writing process for those who have yet to draft a teaching statement.
 Participants will articulate their teaching goals and accomplishments and begin the process of folding these into a concise teaching statement.

-Participants who bring five copies of their teaching statements will work in small groups, each with a workshop leader, reviewing each other's statements and offering feedback.
+Participants who bring eight copies of their teaching statements will work in small groups, each with a workshop leader, reviewing each other's statements and offering feedback.
 Leaders will also offer their comments.

 5:00-5:15 Wrap-up and daily road check, Stearns Central 178